 You may not notice any improvement initially for a week or two.
 Following that and with subsequent treatments the effects are more pronounced and longer lasting.

-Are there any side effects to Botox treatment?
+Are there any side effects to injection therapy treatment?

-Side effects of Botox treatment occur in around 3-5% of patients but are all short-lived and reversible.
+Side effects of injection therapy occur in around 3-5% of patients but are all short-lived and reversible.
 You may experience a transient headache that resolves in 24-48 hours and a sensation of heaviness over the forehead or neck for 2-4 weeks.
 Eyelid droop or neck pain are less common.
 If they occur the risk during subsequent treatment can be minimised by adjusting the dose injected.

-Our staff will discuss cost details, insurance and other funding options with you in detail.
+Our staff will discuss cost details and applicable Medicare rebates with you.